Chilipp/model-organization/docs/getting_started.rst

     if __name__ == '__main__':
         SquareModelOrganizer.main()

-You can see, the results of this methodology in the :ref:`command_line_api`.
+You can see, the results of this methodology in the :ref:`command-line-api`.

 Parallel usage